Want the perfect workout program?

 Related: 10 Best Dumbbell Glute Exercises

 Two-leg leg presses won’t give you considerable glute activation unless you go very low, using the fullest range of motion.
-But, with a single-leg leg press, your glutes will be activated in a significant way due to hip stability.
+But, with a single-leg leg press, your glutes will be activated in a significant way due to hip stability, making it one of the top gluteus maximus exercises.

 Tips for getting the most glute activation from single-leg leg presses: